rmwoods/beer.ai/docs/_posts/2020-11-02-welcome-to-compubeer.md

 [![Clones wordcloud](/assets/images/clones_wordcloud.png)](/assets/images/clones_wordcloud.png)

 Very cool!
-We're seeing some of the classics like Sierra Nevada's [Pale Ale](https://sierranevada.com/beer/pale-ale/) ("sierra nevada pale ale" and "snpa"), New Belgium's [Fat Tire Amber Ale](https://www.newbelgium.com/beer/fat-tire/), and [Blue Moon](https://www.bluemoonbrewingcompany.com/currently-available/blue-moon-belgian-white)'s (presmably) Belgian White.
-We're also seeing some of the ["Whales"](https://www.eater.com/drinks/2015/2/20/8077349/the-white-while-the-most-elusive-craft-beers) (XXX what to link to here?) of the brewing world like Russian River Brewing's [Pliny The Elder](https://russianriverbrewing.com/pliny-the-elder/), The Alchemist's [Heady Topper](https://alchemistbeer.com/), and even a few clones for Westvleteren's [Westy 12](https://en.wikipedia.org/wiki/Westvleteren_Brewery)'s.
+We're seeing some of the classics like Sierra Nevada's [Pale Ale](https://sierranevada.com/beer/pale-ale/) ("sierra nevada pale ale" and "snpa"), New Belgium's [Fat Tire Amber Ale](https://www.newbelgium.com/beer/fat-tire/), and [Blue Moon](https://www.bluemoonbrewingcompany.com/currently-available/blue-moon-belgian-white)'s (presumably) Belgian White.
+We're also seeing some of the ["Whales"](https://www.eater.com/drinks/2015/2/20/8077349/the-white-while-the-most-elusive-craft-beers) of the brewing world like Russian River Brewing's [Pliny The Elder](https://russianriverbrewing.com/pliny-the-elder/), The Alchemist's [Heady Topper](https://alchemistbeer.com/), and even a few clones for Westvleteren's [Westy 12](https://en.wikipedia.org/wiki/Westvleteren_Brewery)'s.

 What about ingredients?
 That is, after all, one of the most special aspects of this data set.
 While we'll do plenty of analysis on this later on, let's start with a simple question: what are the most common ingredients in each of fermentables, hops, and yeasts?

 {% include gallery caption="The most common ingredients in our recipes." %}

+As expected from our most common styles and clones, we see the most common fermentable is 2-row, the most common hop is cascade, and the most common yeast is Safale US-05.

 These are just about the simplest questions we can ask about our beer recipe landscape.
 By calculating characteristics like IBU, ABV, and SRM, we can go one step further.
-We are planning a future post dedicated to this, but for now we created a [fun little visualization tool]({% link _apps/ibu_abv_color.md %}) to explore beer styles by their position in the IBU-ABV-SRM space.
+As a teaser, we created a [fun little visualization tool]({% link _apps/ibu_abv_color.md %}) to explore beer styles by their position in the IBU-ABV-SRM space.

-# 4) What Next?
+# What Next?

-We're planning to continue exploring the recipe data to answer fun and interesting questions, such as:
+We're planning to continue exploring our recipes to answer interesting questions, such as:

 * What differentiates a stout and a porter?
 * What ingredients define particular styles?
 * How do beer styles empirically compare to their BJCP definitions?

-Not only this, we'll be making interesting apps that let you do things like:
+Not only this, we'll be making more apps that let you do things like:

 * Generate a completely AI-based recipe (or AI-assisted if you want to start with a certain set of ingredients)
 * Analyze recipes - how does your recipe compare to all of the others in the dataset?
 * Hybridize recipe - how do I make a style X - style Y hybrid that retains the most defining characteristics of each style?

-That's all for now - Cheers!
+Until next time - Cheers!